-Disclaimer: Opinions are my own and the information is provided for educational purposes within the guidelines of fair use.
-While I am a Registered Dietitian this information is not intended to provide individual health guidance.
-Please see a health professional for individual health care purposes.
+Disclaimer: This information is provided for educational purposes within the guidelines of Fair Use.
+It is not intended to provide individual guidance.
+Please seek a health care provider for individualized health care guidance.

 “We could show that the flavonoids (−)-epicatechin, (+)-catechin hydrate, and rutin trihydrate as well as vitamin C and the pharmacological substances N-acetyl-L-cysteine and 5-aminosalicylic acid inhibited PMA induced ROS production and NET formation.”
 (1)

 Why care about NET formation? because it may be associated with worse risk of coagulation and blood clots forming in severe COVID-19 illness.
 Interleuken-6 (IL-6) can increase NET formation by neutraphil white blood cells attempting to ensnare pathogens and IL-6 levels tend to be elevated in mor severe COVID-19 illness.